A Property Investor’s: Guide to Sourcer Fees

 • Investors

-Investors: Guide to Sourcer Fees
+A Property Investor’s: Guide to Sourcer Fees

 Never, ever send large sums of money to a property sourcer upfront

-We cannot emphasise this point enough.
+As above,we cannot emphasise this point enough.
 We come across investors almost every week who have sent a sourcer sometimes thousands of pounds upfront under the ‘promise’ of a ‘great deal’.

 Unfortunately in a number of cases the deal never comes about – is promised to be deducted from another deal which never happens – or the sourcer has run to the hills as they are not compliant or operating legally – they are just after your cash.